Employability and Career Options

 Employability of Durham Maths Graduates

-The latest published data show that 87% of Durham Mathematical Sciences leavers in 2014 have secured employment or gone on to further study within six months of graduating.
+The latest published data show that 87% of Durham Mathematical Sciences leavers in 2016 have secured employment or gone on to further study within six months of graduating.
+The median salary of graduates in full time work is £28,250

 The department’s performance in relation to Graduate Prospects score and rank is good.
-It has maintained a score of 84% from the 2014 Times Good University Guide to the 2015 Guide, and is now ranked 9th, gaining one rank from 2014.
+It has a score of 83.2% from the 2018 Times Good University Guide, and is ranked 10th in this field (5th overall).

 What we do to prepare you